 Food Guide – travel tips for Morocco

-At the medina, you will also find vendors selling cactus fruits, bread, sweets, juices and other items.
+At the medina, you will also find vendors selling cactus fruits, bread, sweets, juices, and other items.
 Always exercise caution while eating from street vendors.
-Avoid food that is not covered, or if you see flies in a sweet shop – of course avoid eating it.
+Avoid food that is not covered, or if you see flies in a sweet shop – of course, avoid eating it.

 Tap water is not safe to drink in Morocco.
 Use a water bottle with an in-filter to kill germs or buy packaged water during your stay in Morocco.
 Drink mint tea and/or soup when they are hot.

-Restaurants are not super expensive for a meal out everyday.
+Restaurants are not super expensive for a meal out every day.
 You can budget for 40-65 dirhams for a full meal of couscous with vegetables (one plate).

 Here are some of the food items and meals to try (keeping in mind the above tips)

-Moroccan Mint Tea – Such a delicious refreshing tea with mint steeped in hot water and offered in a traditional pot – you have to try the Moroccan mint tea.
+Moroccan Mint Tea – Such a deliciously refreshing tea with mint steeped in hot water and offered in a traditional pot – you have to try the Moroccan mint tea.
 It is super cheap at 10 dirhams.

 Moroccan Soup – For some reason, I didn’t like their Moroccan soup.
-And I tried it in many restaurants – my chickpeas were missing or had less spices in it.
+And I tried it in many restaurants – my chickpeas were missing or had fewer spices in it.
 If you try it, let me know if you liked it.